Corporate Governance

 The Board encourages full participation of shareholders at the AGM to ensure a high level of accountability and understanding of the Company’s strategy and goals.
 The Company provides information in the notice of meeting that is presented in a clear, concise and effective manner.
 Shareholders are provided with the opportunity at general meetings to ask questions in relation to each resolution before they are put to the vote and discussion is encouraged by the Board.

 Directors are usually available at and following general meetings when shareholders have the opportunity to ask questions on the business of the meeting.
-Specifically, the Chairman of the Audit Committee and the Chairman of the Remuneration Committee is available in person or by conference call at the AGM to answer questions from shareholders.
+Specifically, the Chairperson of the Audit Committee and the Chairperson of the Remuneration Committee are available in person or by conference call at the AGM to answer questions from shareholders.

 The Company is committed to an inclusive workplace that embraces and promotes diversity.
 It is the responsibility of all directors, officers, employees and contractors to comply with the Company’s diversity policy and report violations or suspected violations in accordance with this diversity policy.